-What once started out as a buzz from a line of white powder or maybe one too many tablets, has now over time now turned in to an addiction, your own living nightmare.
+What once started out as a buzz from a line of white powder or maybe one too many tablets, has now overtime now turned in to addiction, your own living nightmare.

-The first time you took that drug, it was an unmistakeable feeling.
-Your dopamines were raise and you had that feel good factor.
-However, after little time you found that you couldn’t get the same feeling from the drugs.
+The first time you took that drug, it was an unmistakable feeling.
+Your dopamines were raised and you had that feel-good factor.
+However, after a little time you found that you couldn’t get the same feeling from the drugs.
 Your brain was adjusting and you had to add more drugs to get that high.

 Over a period of time the brain is affected, causing memory loss, you can’t make decisions, you question everything.
 Paranoia, aggression anxiety all increased along with hallucinations, those little voices in your head you now hear and all you want to do is sleep now.